princjef/cs4750-project/README.md

 }
 ```

 If you want to create a new database that is compatible with this application, simply run the SQL commands located in `sql/schema.sql` on your database.
 This should leave you with an empty database that contains the appropriate schema for this application.
+To populate the database with some sample data, run the commands in `sql/populate.sql`.

 Running the Server
 ------------